airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 ### Use the Concepts

--   Go through the `add-year.s` program and add error-checking code after every system call.
+-   Go through the `006-01-add-year.s` program and add error-checking code after every system call.

 -   Find one other program we have done so far, and add error-checking to that program.

--   Add a recovery mechanism for `add-year.s` that allows it to read from STDIN if it cannot open the standard file.
+-   Add a recovery mechanism for `006-01-add-year.s` that allows it to read from STDIN if it cannot open the standard file.

 ### Going Further